20 Beautiful Website Footers [Examples & Snippets]

 Follow on Twitter

 In this article, we have included a curated list with some of the best footer examples out there.
-From plain and simple ones made with pure HTML and CSS, to more complex ones using some fancy animations.
+From plain and simple footers made with pure HTML and CSS, to more complex footers using some fancy animations.

 What is a website footer?

-A website footer is the element on the very bottom of a webpage.
-Usually containing useful and quickly accessible information for the visitors, such as contact information, privacy policies, newsletter sign-up, or links for help.
+A website footer is the element at the very bottom of a webpage.
+It usually contains useful and quickly accessible information for visitors, such as contact information, privacy policies, newsletter sign-ups, or help links.

 Website Footer Example